avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 Active learning methods usually follow two principles:
 1. **Uncertainty Sampling** - selecting the samples that the model is most unsure regarding their predictions.
 Annotating these samples would be most informative to the model.
 One way to measure uncertainty is by the maximal Softmax response.
-2. **Diversity** - when selecting a batch of samples, it is beneficial to choose unccorrelated examples (as much as possible).
+2. **Diversity** - when selecting a batch of samples, it is beneficial to choose uncorrelated examples (as much as possible).
 One approach is [Coreset](https://arxiv.org/abs/1708.00489): it uses the features in the penultimate layer of a deep network, and attempts to select the samples that lie as far as possible from the already labeled samples; this is repeated iteratively.

 ### "Cold Start" in Low Budgets